 The Pedro Ximenez vines are unirrigated.
 Between rows, we grow lupins, vetch and a mixture of wild radish, sour sobs and capeweed to increase soil carbon and nitrogen.
 Strip digging and ploughing the vine rows in spring produces a dry earth mulch.
 This helps to conserve soil moisture and help manage weed growth.
 Wood chip compost is spread out along the vine inter-rows to act as a fertiliser in autumn.

 Pest and disease management

 We spur-pruned the Pedro Ximénez to two-bud spurs as recommended by the Handbook of Horticulture and Viticulture of Western Australia.
 This book was first published by Adrien Despiessis in 1895.
-Due to my 1921 second edition of the handbook by the Western Australian Department of Agriculture started to fall apart, I undertook the task of re-printing this wonderful book on behalf of others as well as myself in 2007.
-We have the intent of producing a small amount of PX fruit at 25Be for a PX sherry liqueur.
-After 5 years of spur pruning I have changed the pruning method to cane pruning.
+Due to my 1921 second edition of the handbook by the Western Australian Department of Agriculture started to fall apart, I undertook the task of reprinting this wonderful book on behalf of others as well as myself in 2007.
+We intend to produce a small amount of PX fruit at 25Be for a PX sherry liqueur.
+After 5 years of spur pruning, I have changed the pruning method to cane pruning.
 This reduces the amount of time required for hand thinning of the shoots during Spring.